Alexisb710/cit480-project/README.md

+# Adventures and Sportings

 ## cit480-project

 CIT480 E-commerce project

-# Adventures and Sportings

 ## Project Overview

-**Adventures and Sportings** is a website dedicated to fitness equipment and accessories.
+**Adventures and Sportings** is a site dedicated to fitness equipment and accessories.
 Our goal is to make it easier for fitness enthusiasts to find the products they need.
 Whether you're a runner, swimmer, boxer, or powerlifter, you can find everything you’re looking for on our site.

 ## Technology Stack